mrc2rules/AsusTUF-Help-Guide/linux/english-en/linux/Pre-installation.md

 Creating a Bootable Media:

-First, download the latest ISO from the [Fedora website](https://fedoraproject.org/ja/workstation/download).
+First, download the latest ISO from the [Fedora website](https://fedoraproject.org/en/workstation/download).

+***You need to download the iso under "For Intel and AMD x86_64 systems"***

 The recommended one is Fedora Workstation (GNOME).
 You can also use Fedora Workstation (KDE).

 Q: What do "GNOME" and "KDE" at the end mean?